AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/README.md

 ## Data Integrity
 I checked column quality, column profile and column distribution for each column in each file;
 - This helps to identify and address issues like missing values, outliers, and inconsistencies, ensuring data reliability.
-- it also enhance data quality and trustworthiness for accurate insights and visualizations.
+- It also enhance data quality and trustworthiness for accurate insights and visualizations.
 ## Merging Data:
 USED the left outer Join to
-- merged the Employee dataset with Salary Using **_EmpID_**
+- Merged the Employee dataset with Salary Using **_EmpID_**
-- named it Table 1
+- Named it Table 1
-- then I merged Table 1 and Department dataset using **_DepID_**.
+- Then I merged Table 1 and Department dataset using **_DepID_**.

 DATASET AFTER MERGE
 ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/merge%20datasets%20using%20left%20outer%20join.png)